Diocese: Archdiocese

 Dioceses ruled by an archbishop are commonly referred to as archdioceses; most are metropolitan sees, being placed at the head of an ecclesiastical province.
 In the Catholic Church, some are suffragans of a metropolitan see or are directly subject to the Holy See.

-The term 'archdiocese' is not found in Catholic canon law, with the terms "diocese" and "episcopal see" being applicable to the area under the ecclesiastical jurisdiction of any bishop.
+The term "archdiocese" is not found in Catholic canon law, with the terms "diocese" and "episcopal see" being applicable to the area under the ecclesiastical jurisdiction of any bishop.
 If the title of archbishop is granted on personal grounds to a diocesan bishop, his diocese does not thereby become an archdiocese.

 Catholic Church

 The Canon Law of the Catholic Church defines a diocese as "a portion of the people of God which is entrusted to a bishop for him to shepherd with the cooperation of the presbyterium, so that, adhering to its pastor and gathered by him in the Holy Spirit through the gospel and the Eucharist, it constitutes a particular church in which the one, holy, catholic, and apostolic Church of Christ is truly present and operative."

-Also known as particular churches or local churches.
-Dioceses are under the authority of a Bishop, They are described as ecclesiastical districts defined by geographical territory.
+Also known as particular churches or local churches, dioceses are under the authority of a bishop.
+They are described as ecclesiastical districts defined by geographical territory.
 Dioceses are often grouped by the Holy See into ecclesiastical provinces for greater cooperation and common action among regional dioceses.
-Within a ecclesiastical province, one diocese can be designated an “archdiocese” or “metropolitan archdiocese”, establishing centrality within an ecclesiastical province and denoting a higher rank.
-Archdioces are often chosen based on their population and historical significance.
-All dioceses and archdioceses, and their respective Bishops or Archbishops, are distinct and autonomous.
+Within an ecclesiastical province, one diocese can be designated an "archdiocese" or "metropolitan archdiocese", establishing centrality within an ecclesiastical province and denoting a higher rank.
+Archdioceses are often chosen based on their population and historical significance.
+All dioceses and archdioceses, and their respective bishops or archbishops, are distinct and autonomous.
 An archdiocese has limited responsibilities within the same ecclesiastical province assigned to it by the Holy See.

-As of December 2024, in the Catholic Church there are 2,898 regular dioceses consisting of: 1 papal see, 9 patriarchates, 4 major archdioceses, 560 metropolitan archdioceses, 76 single archdioceses and 2,248 dioceses in the world.
+As of December 2024, in the Catholic Church there are 2,898 regular dioceses (or eventually eparchies) consisting of: 1 papal see, 9 patriarchates, 4 major archeparchies, 564 metropolitan archdioceses, 77 single archdioceses and 2,261 dioceses in the world.

-In the Eastern Catholic Churches that are in communion with the Pope, the equivalent entity is called an eparchy or "archeparchy," with an "eparch" or "archeparch" serving as the ordinary.
+In the Eastern Catholic Churches that are in communion with the Pope, the equivalent entity is called an eparchy or "archeparchy", with an "eparch" or "archeparch" serving as the ordinary.

+The Constitution on the Sacred Liturgy issued by the Second Vatican Council in 1963 directed that every diocese, or where appropriate a combination of dioceses, should establish a diocesan commission on the sacred liturgy, and, if possible, a commission for sacred music and a commission for sacred art, directing that they either work together in close collaboration or form a single body.

 Eastern Orthodox Church

-The Eastern Orthodox Church calls dioceses episkopies (from the Greek ἐπισκοπή) in the Greek tradition and eparchies (from ἐπαρχία) in the Slavic tradition.
+The Eastern Orthodox Church calls dioceses episkopes (from the Greek ἐπισκοπή) in the Greek tradition and eparchies (from ἐπαρχία) in the Slavic tradition.